L1cardo/ClockBar/README.md

 ## Announcement

-ClockBar is developed by a medical student, so please kind to me!
+ClockBar is developed by a medical student, so please be kind to me!

 ## Screenshots